2024 Harding Bisons football team

 The 2024 Harding Bisons football team represented Harding University in the 2024 NCAA Division II football season as a member of the Great American Conference (GAC).
 The Bisons were led by eighth-year head coach Paul Simmons and played their home games at First Security Stadium in Searcy, Arkansas.

 The team entered the 2024 season as both the reigning GAC champion and the defending NCAA Division II national champion.

 Preseason

 The GAC coaches preseason poll was released on August 1, 2024.
-The Bisons were predicted to finish first in the conference, receiving 10 of the 12 first place votes, while Oauchita Baptist and Southern Arkansas each received one first place vote.
+The Bisons were predicted to finish first in the conference, receiving 10 of the 12 first place votes, while Ouachita Baptist and Southern Arkansas each received one first place vote.